-I figured it’s better that I break my own heart by leaving, than having her break my heart everyday.
+She had to go.
+I figured it was better that I break my own heart by leaving, than having her break my heart everyday.
 With that, I had told Scarlett that I couldn’t be with her any longer.
 She began to tell me everything was going to be different when I came back and that she still loved me.
 It had no impression on me whatsoever, after what she had already done to me.

 She had lied about so many things.
 In hindsight, I don’t know if she ever loved me or only wanted to use me.
 She had given me heroin; though, she didn’t hold a gun to my head.
 I had wanted to try it, but she should have known what was going to befall of me.
 Then she cheated on me, leaving me dreadfully depressed, couped up in a dirty apartment.

 She had crushed my heart.

 I never knew how depression felt until those dark days when she never came home and was hooking up with Mike.
 She had me trapped in a horrible position.
 I couldn’t leave her because she was my only means of copping dope.
 Thus, it was either stay with her and be miserable, or leave her and be sick.
 I couldn’t even begin to think about enduring the sickness.
 Now, this was my opportunity to escape the double-edged sword she unwittingly held to my neck without any of the dope sickness.